 - My Account

 *Colin Kaepernick was born on this date in 1987.
-He is a Black civil rights activist and American football (NFL) quarterback who is a free agent.
+He is a Black civil rights activist and American football (NFL) quarterback, a retired free agent, and unemployed.

 Colin Rand Kaepernick was born in Milwaukee, Wisconsin, to Heidi Russo, who is white.
-His birth father, who is African American, separated from Russo before Kaepernick was born.
+His father, African American, separated from Russo before Kaepernick was born.
 Russo placed him up for adoption with a white couple named Rick and Teresa Kaepernick.
 The couple had two older children: son Kyle and daughter Devon.
-The Kaepernick’s decided to adopt a boy after losing two other sons to heart defects.
+Kaepernick decided to adopt a boy after losing two sons to heart defects.

 Kaepernick lived in Fond du Lac, Wisconsin, until age four, when his family moved to California.
-When he was eight years old, Kaepernick began playing youth football as a defensive end and punter.
-A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball and baseball and was nominated for all-state selection in all three sports his senior year.
+Kaepernick began playing youth football as a defensive end and punter when he was eight.
+A 4.0 GPA student at John H. Pitman High School in Turlock, California, Kaepernick played football, basketball, and baseball and was nominated for all-state selection in all three sports his senior year.
 He was the most valuable player (MVP) of the Central California Conference in football, leading his school to its first-ever playoff victory.
 In basketball, he was a first-team All-CCC selection at forward.

-The actions resulted in a wider protest movement, which intensified in September 2017 after President Donald Trump said that NFL owners should "fire" players who protest the national anthem.
+The actions resulted in a broader protest movement, which intensified in September 2017 after President Donald Trump said that NFL owners should "fire" players who protest the national anthem.
 Kaepernick became a free agent after the season but went unsigned.
 In November 2017, he filed a grievance against the NFL and its owners, accusing them of colluding to keep him out of the league.
 Kaepernick withdrew the grievance in February 2019 after reaching a confidential settlement with the NFL.
-He played six seasons for the San Francisco 49ers in the National Football League (NFL).
-As a civil rights activist, best known for kneeling during the national anthem in protest of alleged police brutality and racial inequality in the United States.
+He played for the San Francisco 49ers in the National Football League (NFL) for six seasons as a civil rights activist, best known for kneeling during the national anthem in protest of alleged police brutality and racial inequality in the United States.